-I’m Daniel, a Computer Science student currently working towards my Master’s Degree at Oregon State University.
-Due to my initial interest in calculators and compilers, I got involved in the Programming Language Theory research group, gaining same experience in formal verification, domain specific language, and explainable computing.
+I’m Daniel.
+I currently work at HPE on the Chapel language team.
+Previously, I got my Master’s Degree in Programming Languages at Oregon State University.
+Due to my initial interest in calculators and compilers, I got involved in the Programming Language Theory research group in my first year of college, and ended up gaining same experience in formal verification, domain specific language, and explainable computing.

 A few notes about me or this site: